jewalky/vk_share/README.md

 # vk_share
 A script that lets you automatically synchronize and share audio playlists from vk.com

+## Prerequisites
+Python 3.x (relatively recent is advised)
+Tornado in pythonpath

 ## Configuration file
 For this script to function correctly, a configuration file is required.
 The default name for this file is vsh.cfg, but you can specify different